 ACS Style

-The American Chemical Society (ACS) style is, unsurprisingly, standard in chemistry.
-The ACS style is unique because it offers choices for in-text citations: superscript numbers, italicized numbers in parentheses, or an author-date system.
-For a lab manual, the instructor is often cited as the author.
-The title of the manual appears in italics and is followed by a semicolon.
-The ACS style is a very precise citation system.
+The American Chemical Society (ACS) format is standard in chemistry.
+It is unique because it offers three choices for in-text numbering: superscript numbers, italicized numbers in parentheses, or an author-date system.
+For a laboratory manual, the instructor is often listed as the creator.
+The title of the laboratory manual appears in italics and is followed by a semicolon.
+ACS is a very precise reference system.

-Quick Note: Always ask your instructor which of the three in-text methods they prefer.
-Consistency is the most important rule for the ACS style.
+Quick Tip: Always ask your instructor which of the three in-text methods they prefer.
+Consistency is the most important rule for ACS.
+If you are rephrasing source material, also read our guide on how to paraphrase correctly for additional support.

 References Entry Template & Example